 - Identify the gift aid and the self-help aid on each award letter.
 Then, for each college, separately total up all gift aid and all self-help aid.

 - Run the numbers for each college.
 Subtract the gift aid from the college's COA to see your net price.
 Ultimately, you may not choose the college with the lowest net price or the college that will put you in the least amount of debt, but the information can be invaluable when making your final college decision.

 Before You Accept Your Aid Offer

 - Check the loan terms and conditions.
 Check the interest rate, fees, years to repay, whether the loan is a student or parent obligation and whether interest is subsidized or unsubsidized.
 Make sure that you or your family can afford to make the payments.
-For help, 1st Financial Bank USA's Student Loan Affordability and Repayment Calculator can show you what estimated future loan payments are likely to be, based on interest rate and loan term.
+For help, visit the Department of Education's Loan Simulator to estimate your future federal loan payments.

 - Find out what happens after the first year.
 Your aid award is good for only one year.
 Find out if the college typically offers less gift aid and more loan aid after freshman year.
 Also, find out if your scholarships are renewable for subsequent years and what the requirements are for renewal.

 - Identify any strings attached.
 Many scholarships and grants require students to maintain a certain GPA and take a specific number of course credits to remain eligible for the aid.

 - Find out the college's policy on outside scholarships.
 Your college will require you to report any outside scholarships you win.
 Some colleges apply the scholarship to any unmet need, some will reduce your loans, and others will reduce your gift aid.

 You don't have to accept all of the aid listed in your award letter.
 Accept or decline each aid offer as soon as you are comfortable and certainly before the acceptance deadline.